Data-Driven Debugging for Functional Side Channels: Data-Driven Discovery and Explanations

-\textbf{Side-Channel Discovery.} Given a set $\Hh = \set{\tau(\vx_j) = (\vx_j, (f_i(\vx_j))_{i=1}^r, f_T(\vx_j))}_{j=1}^N$ of hyper-traces, we use functional clustering over $T = \set{f_T(\vx_j)}_{j=1}^N$ to detect different classes of functional observations such that hyper-traces within a cluster are closer according to the distance function $d$ than hyper-traces from different clusters.
 Functional clustering approaches~\cite{jacques2014functional} can be broadly classified into non-parametric and model-based approaches.
-Our tool uses non-parametric functional clustering and implements two algorithms to cluster indistinguishable observations.
-These algorithms---described in Section~\ref{sec:implement}---take the timing observations set $T$, an upper bound $K$ on the number of clusters, a distance function $d$, and the indistinguishability distance $\varepsilon > 0$ as inputs, and returns the ``centroids'' of observational functions $\Ff = \set{f_1, f_2, \ldots, f_k}$ for $k \leq K$.
-Our algorithm guarantees that each centroid $f_i \in \Ff$ represents the timing functions for the set of secret values $\Sigma_i$ such that $\vx, \vx' \in \Sigma_i$ if and only if $d(f_T(\vx),f_T(\vx')) \leq \varepsilon$.
+Our tool uses a non-parametric functional clustering and implements two algorithms to cluster indistinguishable observations.
+These algorithms---described in Section~\ref{sec:implement}---take the timing observations set $C$, an upper bound $K$ on the number of clusters, a distance function $\vd{i}{p}$, and the tolerance $\varepsilon > 0$ as inputs, and returns the ``centroids'' of observational functions $\Ff = \set{f_1, f_2, \ldots, f_k}$ for $k \leq K$.
+Our algorithm guarantees that each centroid $f_{\kappa} \in \Ff$ ($1 \leq \kappa \leq k$) represents the timing functions for the set of secret values $\Sigma_{\kappa}$ such that $\vx, \vx' \in \Sigma_{\kappa}$ if and only if $\vd{i}{p}(f_T(\vx),f_T(\vx')) \leq \varepsilon$.